Top Rated Best

 This 2015 HBO documentary miniseries about Robert Durst, who was suspected of a disappearance and two murders between 1982 and 2001.
 Over the course of six episodes, the crimes are reviewed, as well as, the original forensic evidence that was collected over the years.
 Although a frustrating series and story, The Jinx is a must-see for crime scene and forensics lovers.
 You can stream this series from HBO, Amazon, and Netflix.

 Beginning in 2004, this A & E show has portrayed real homicide investigations in various cities across the U.S., stressing the importance of forensic evidence and potential witnesses.
 Frequently displaying images of chilling crime scenes, viewers watch from the time the crime scene unit arrives, to interrogations, to forensic analysis.
-This is another show that heavily relies on gathering of evidence and proper crime scene clean up.
+The First 48 is another show that heavily relies on gathering of evidence and proper crime scene clean up.

 Grab your popcorn and drink, sit back and enjoy these top crime scene investigation shows.
 You can leave the real crime scene clean up to our team of experts!

 Which shows did we miss?